Veterans, Service Members & Family Resources

 Local American Legion Post available to assist veterans and their families

 Phone: (312) 942-8387 (VETS)

-The Road Home Program at Rush provides comprehensive, evidence-based treatment in a safe and supportive environment.
+The Road Home Program at Rush is a three week intensive out-patient program that provides comprehensive, evidence-based treatment in a safe and supportive environment.
 We understand that it takes courage to seek treatment and we are committed to helping you through this difficult time.
 We take the time to learn your unique situation and tailor our care to best serve your individual needs.

 Evanston Vet Center:

 Vet Centers are community-based counseling centers that provide a wide range of social and psychological services, including professional readjustment counseling to eligible Veterans, active duty service members, including National Guard and Reserve components, and their families.